open-telemetry/opentelemetry-demo/src/reactnativeapp/README.md

 ## Building the app

-Unlike the other components under src/ which run within docker containers this app must be built and then run on a mobile simulator on your machine or a physical device.
+Unlike the other components under src/ which run within containers this app must be built and then run on a mobile simulator on your machine or a physical device.
 If this is your first time running a React Native app then in order to execute the steps under "Build on your host machine" you will need to setup your